I've written about this before: You are an imposter.

 So stop trying to get over it.
 Cause everyone else is an imposter too.

-There has never been another time in the history of the world where 7.7 billion people have gone through a Pandemic in a world that is more connected, wired, and filtered.
+There has never been another time in the history of the world where this group of 7.7 billion people have gone through a the same set of experiences in a world that is more connected, wired, and filtered.

 So we are all imposters.
 There is no "normal."

 But that doesn't mean we can't leverage our situations.

 Sure we've got work to do.
 Hard work.